-Images are not displayed until a recipient allows them to load.
+Images in Emails: Images are not displayed until a recipient allows them to load.
 Make sure all of the important information is in the text, just in case the images don't display.

-Use inline CSS, not external style sheets.
+CSS Guidelines: Use inline CSS, not external style sheets.

-If you're unfamiliar with any of the stuff mentioned in the tips above, stick to basic features of the email editor.
+When in doubt: If you're unfamiliar with any of the stuff mentioned in the tips above, stick to basic features of the email editor.

 Planning to include an attachment with your release?
 Please review the file types and size requirements via this article here.

 Email programs can be finicky.
 It's best to test before you send and to recipients with different email clients if possible.
-There are over 44 different combinations of email clients, mobile devices and operating systems!

 When you've got your email composed and tested, you're ready to pop it into Media Relations.